 The most common things covered by a basic mechanical breakdown insurance policy are:

 More advanced policies may also cover the following:

 - Fuel system

-In most cases, the warranty on your car functions as a form of insurance policy, in that it protects you if something fundamental breaks, since the cost of repair will be born by the manufacturer.
+In most cases, the warranty on your car functions as a form of insurance policy, in that it protects you if something fundamental breaks, since the cost of repair will be borne by the manufacturer.
 The standard coverage from a warranty is 36,000 miles and three years.
-If anything brakes within this period, you can return the car to the dealer, and they will pay for the cost of repairs.
+If anything breaks within this period, you can return the car to the dealer, and they will pay for the cost of repairs.

-Warranties also cover powertrain, which means that your engine and transmission are covered.
+Warranties also cover the powertrain, which means that your engine and transmission are covered.
 This is critical because typically these are the most expensive parts of the car to repair.
 Warranties are mandated by federal law to provide an 8 year or 80,000-mile warranty for the catalytic converter and other emission controls.

 Something that’s also worth examining is whether roadside assistance is covered in your warranty.

 This is becoming a more common feature of warranties, where once it was the preserve only of luxury brands.
 You should make a point to closely check your warranty at the point of leasing a car, and making a list of what is covered.

 Leasing a car is an increasingly popular way of financing a vehicle.
 It is often cheaper than taking out an auto loan and allows you to have a new car at an affordable rate.
 For today’s adults, many of whom are experiencing a higher cost of living than their elders, leasing is a great way to access a vehicle.
 However, knowing how to manage the insurance aspects of it is critical, since it can save money if done correctly, but if handled incorrectly could cost money.
 Being savvy with your insurance is as important as getting a great deal on the car.